Adjusting SPRT for an Efficient Procedure with Finite Number of Applications of Less Effective Treatment: Introduction

-The central problem in adaptive allocation lies in balancing statistical optimality and ethical constraints.
-Ideally, an adaptive procedure should satisfy the following criteria: \begin{itemize} \item It should asymptotically allocate a higher proportion of samples to the better population and the number of samples allocated to the inferior population should remain small or, if possible, finite in expectation and higher moments. \item It should retain inferential efficiency comparable to the $SPRT$, ensuring that Type $I$ and Type $II$ error probabilities remain controlled. \end{itemize}
+The central problem in adaptive allocation lies in balancing statistical optimality and ethical considerations.
+Ideally, an adaptive procedure should satisfy the following criteria: \begin{itemize} \item It should asymptotically allocate a higher proportion of samples to the better population and the number of samples allocated to the inferior population should remain small or, if possible, finite in expectation and higher moments. \item It should retain inferential efficiency comparable to the SPRT, ensuring that Type-I and Type-II error probabilities remain controlled. \end{itemize}

 Most existing methods satisfy only part of these goals.
-Urn and play-the-winner–type schemes tend to concentrate sampling on the superior treatment as trials progress, but typically the absolute number of allocations to the inferior treatment continues to grow with the total sample size.
+Urn and play-the-winner–type (\citealp{Zelen1969, WeiandDurham1978}) schemes tend to concentrate sampling on the superior treatment as trials progress, but typically the absolute number of allocations to the inferior treatment continues to grow with the total sample size and becomes infinite eventually.
 Moreover, very few of these studies provide analytical expressions for the number of inferior allocations or connect their procedures to formal inferential properties such as $ASN$ or error control.

 A number of studies have examined aspects of adaptive allocation and ethical sequential sampling. \citet{PhaseIII2008} provided a comprehensive treatment of response-adaptive designs in clinical trials, highlighting the ethical dimension of minimizing allocations to inferior treatments.
 Recent contributions by \citet{Das2023}, \citet{Biswas2020}, \citet{Bandyopadhyay2020}, \citet{DasR2024}, and \citet{DasS2024} have proposed new adaptive rules incorporating covariate adjustments, ordinal responses, crossover trials, multi-treatment response adaptive design, misclassifications, and adaptive interim decisions, all designed to enhance ethical allocation properties.